 - And more

-Speak with a Boise Bus Accident Lawyer
+Speak with a Boise Bus Crash Lawyer

 After being hurt in a public transportation accident, it is critical that you take the necessary steps to protect your rights.
 This includes hiring a seasoned attorney who will know how best to handle your claim.

 You only have a short time frame in which to file your lawsuit, so the sooner you call and schedule your free consultation the better.
-You can speak with a Boise bus accident lawyer at Craig Swapp & Associates by calling 1-800-404-9000 or by completing the contact form below.
+You can speak with a Boise bus accident attorney at Craig Swapp & Associates by calling 1-800-404-9000 or by completing the contact form below.